-Here is a look at the life of Edward Snowden, who has admitted to leaking information about United States surveillance programs to the press.
+Here is a look at the life of Edward Snowden, who admitted to leaking information about US surveillance programs to the press.

 Birth place: Elizabeth City, North Carolina